-

 Are local courts adept at handling complex insurance disputes?

 Indian courts are equipped to handle commercial claims.
 In 2015, the CCA was introduced carving out special benches in all existing civil courts to speed up the adjudication of commercial matters exclusively.
-By providing for an exclusive forum, the CCA has expedited the litigation process for commercial disputes.
+The CCA defines commercial disputes to include insurance and reinsurance disputes.
+By providing for an exclusive forum and fixed timelines, the CCA has expedited the litigation process for commercial disputes.

 Commercial disputes are referred to commercial courts having the requisite territorial and pecuniary jurisdiction.
 The pecuniary jurisdiction of a commercial court is INR 300,000 and above.
-Insurance and reinsurance disputes are categorised as commercial disputes under the CCA and thus can be adjudicated by commercial courts.
-Commercial courts are governed by the Code of Civil Procedure 1908 (“CPC”) and the CCA.
+Insurance and reinsurance disputes below INR 300,000 would go to an ordinary civil court having appropriate pecuniary and territorial jurisdiction and are governed by the CPC.

 Civil courts in India have the following hierarchy: District Courts, High Courts, and the Supreme Court.
 There are approximately 688 District Courts, 25 High Courts and one Supreme Court, which is the highest court of law in India.